A curious cave church carved into the face of a cliff.

 The tradition of pilgrimage continues to this day, with Ostrog still receiving visitors from far and wide of varying faiths, with an especially large celebration taking place on Pentecost.
 Much of the present look of the cave monastery complex dates from a 1923-1926 renovation after a fire.
 The monastery was seriously damaged in the blaze, but luckily two of the original cave chapels were spared and remain in their original condition.

 St. Vasilije of Ostrog is still there as well, though, over the years he has lost some of his “original condition.”

 Know Before You Go

-From Podgorica take the road to Niki?.
-Some 15km after Danilovgrad you arrive in the village of Bogati?i.
-At Bogati?i you take the right turn and leave the main road.
+From Podgorica take the road to Niksic.
+Some 15km after Danilovgrad you arrive in the village of Bogatic.
+At Bogatic you take the right turn and leave the main road.
 Ostrog is 8km uphill.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook